An introduction to human grooming

 Align your fingers, excluding the thumb, so that your nails form a line.

-Gently rake your skin with your nails, using a back and forth motion, while applying a very delicate pressure mostly during the pulling phase.
+Gently rake your skin with your nails, using a back-and-forth motion, while applying a very delicate pressure mostly during the pulling phase.

-Move along and cover your whole body.
+Move your hand and cover your entire body.

 Grooming basics